Ichchha-coder/CHatbot/README.md

 Qdrant in this case, follow the same for other database

 # Embedding Model Replacement
-Replace the embedding model in "config.py" and make necessary installations in case of necessity and update in requiremnts.txt.
+Replace the embedding model in "config.py" and make necessary installations in case of necessity and update in requirements.txt.

 # PS:
 There are virtual environment file in folder venv.
 Incase of use of dockerization ,ignore it.